 - NIH-format Biosketches for all key personnel, including the mentor.
-Instructions for the current format that must be used are available here. - NIH-format Other Support pages for principal investigators and mentors.
+Instructions for the current format that must be used are available here.
+(Note that you will be required to use SciENcv after May 24, 2025 for all extramural applications, and thus we strongly encourage you to adopt that for this application.) - NIH-format Other Support pages for principal investigators and mentors.
 Instructions for the current format are available here. - Budget, budget narrative, and statements of work for consortium institutions (Required budget template is available under the FAQ and templates tab here) - Signed Financial Letters of Agreement from the department head of every department included in the pilot budget except the Emory Department of Pediatrics or Childen's see template provided in the templates tab of this RFA. - (As Applicable/Available) IRB and IACUC approval/determination letters - (Optional) Letters of Support from collaborators whose involvement is critical to the proposed project